-T t is always a pleasure each year to share the names of the author or authors who were selected to receive APPA's Rex Dillow Award for
+t is always a pleasure each year to share the names of the author or authors who were selected to receive APPA's Rex Dillow Award for was published in the

 Outstanding Article in Facilities Manager.
-The 2003 Rex Dillow Award was presented at the Nashville Forum to Don Guckert, University of lowa, and Jeri King, University of Missouri-Columbia, for their article.
-"The High Cost of Building a Better University," which was published in the
+The 2003 Rex Dillow Award was presented at the Nashville Forum to Don Guckert, University of Iowa, and Jeri King, University of Missouri-Columbia, for their article, "The High Cost of Building a Better University," which

 May/June 2003 issue.
-In addition, we are proud to note that this article was recently reprinted in Business Officer, the monthly publication of the National Association of College and University Business Officers.
+In addition, we are proud to note that this article was recently reprinted in BusinessOfficer, the monthly publication of the National Association of College and University Business Officers.